-If you're flying Icelandair, you may be happy to learn that one bag is always included.
-Passengers can always take on checked bag up to 50 pounds and one carry-on bag, up to 22 pounds.
+If you're flying Icelandair, you may be happy to learn that one bag is included (excluding Light Fares).
+Passengers can take on checked bag up to 50 pounds and one carry-on bag, up to 22 pounds.
 In addition, you can bring one small personal item, like a purse or laptop bag for your computer.
 If you have to check a bag that weighs more than 50 pounds, you will have to pay an additional fee.

 Extra Checked Bags